 To top off a day of scenic views around the island, we decided to grab a drink at Sunset Republica, a bar basically hanging over a cliff, which is just ten minutes by tricycle from the hostel.
 As the name says, it's famous for the view over the bay at sunset.

-My head filled with stunning pictures, I was happy to be able to return to my cute room at Spin every night.
+My head filled up with stunning pictures and I was happy to be able to return to my cute room at Spin every night.

 Ok, enough raving about El Nido, let's talk about Spin.

 In the centre of the building, there is an open atrium towards which the rooms are oriented.
 The furniture is turned in different directions for a more dynamic impression (hence Spin).